flo405/linux-gpo/README.md

 Windows Group Policy Objects (GPOs) arrived with Active Directory in February 2000.
 25 years later, Linux gets a desktop configuration management system that enables organizations to programmatically enforce compliance across a fleet of Linux workstations.

 In contrast to Windows, Linux is gloriously diverse: different distros (Debian, Fedora, etc.) different desktops (GNOME, KDE, etc.), and different configuration systems (polkit, dconf/gsettings, systemd, kernel modules, etc.).
 That diversity makes “Linux GPOs” inherently harder.
 There is no single **Registry**, and many subsystems each speak their own language.
+Many organizations currently use server configuration tools like Ansible or even bash scripts to manage Linux laptops.

 **lgpo** is powered by
 - a **simple unified YAML-based policy language** that is rendered into different native Linux config systems by